ckeditor/ckeditor4/tests/plugins/font/manual/reapplystyles.md

 ## Scenario 3

-1. Place caret on the end of the text in the way that existing styles are recognized.
+1. Place caret at the end of the text so that existing styles are recognized.
 1. Change font size using Size dropdown.
 1. Type something.

 ### Expected:
-Styles are preserved and typed text is styles as rest of the text (except the one changed style).
+Styles are preserved and typed text is styled in the same way as the rest of the text (with the exception of the styles that were changed).

 ### Unexpected:
 Some styles are lost after changing font family/size.
-Typed text is styled differently (except the one changed style) than the rest of the text.
+Typed text is styled(without taking into account styles that were explicitly changed) differently than the rest of the text.